softwaretechnik-berlin/geojson-renderer/README.md

 ## Testing

-There is a comprehensive test suite that might fail from time to time as maptiles get updated.
+There is a comprehensive test suite that might fail from time to time as map tiles get updated.

 We will address this at some point, by either not using tiles in the test by providing